-Method for computation: $45[\Sigma(A_sxS_s)] + Structural Bonus Points$
+Method for computation: $45[\Sigma(A_sxS_s)]$ + Structural Buildable Features Points

-A_s: The extent to which a particular structural system or prefabricated reinforcement is used.
+As: The extent to which a particular structural system or prefabricated reinforcement is used.
 This is expressed as a percentage of the total floor area of the building in the case of structural system and the extent of coverage of use in each cast in-situ component in the case of prefabricated reinforcement.

-S_s: A Labour Saving Index for the particular structural system and prefabricated reinforcement.
+Ss: A Labour Saving Index for the particular structural system and prefabricated reinforcement.
 The labour saving indices for the various structural systems and prefabricated reinforcement are given in Table 1.

-Structural Bonus Points: Various labour-saving structural design considerations are given bonus points as shown in Table 1.
-The maximum bonus points given is capped at 5 points.
+Structural Buildable Features Points: Various structural buildable features, standardization of components, repetition of layout and use of productive technologies are given points as shown in capped at 5 points.

+Table 1.
+The maximum points given is